-In this unit, students explore how the Australian Constitution establishes the law-making powers of the Commonwealth and State Parliaments and protects the Australian people through structures that act as a check on parliament in law-making.
-Students investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing law reform.
-Throughout this unit, students apply legal reasoning and information to actual scenarios.
+In this unit, students explore how the Australian Constitution establishes the law-making powers of the Commonwealth and state parliaments, and how it protects the Australian people through structures that act as a check on parliament in law-making.
+Students develop an understanding of the significance of the High Court in protecting and interpreting the Australian Constitution.
+They investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing changes to the law, and past and future constitutional reform.
+Throughout this unit, students apply legal reasoning and information to actual and/or hypothetical scenarios.